NERSC/gpu-for-science-day-july-2019/README.md

     - custom complex number class
   - `timemory`
     - C++ template library for performance reporting
+    - PGI compiler
+      - v18.10 will fail to compile this library
+      - v19.5 (default loaded by modules below) will compile this library but not report anything -- this is a compiler bug
   - `cereal`
     - Library used by `timemory` for serialization (not used)